emilymclean/pythonlemmy/README.md

 ## Reporting issues, making contributions, etc. ##

 Don't hesitate to report a bug or unexpected results!
 Want to contribute?
 Make a pull request.
-Contact [@tjkessler](https://github.com/tjkessler) with any questions.